chungdz/mlsimple/README.md

 The meta information is stored as Json format and in the same folder of the train.tsv.

+The meta Json file is like:
+metadict = {
+    "all_features": list of counting feature names,
+    "to_minus": list of number for counting feature normalization, "to_div": list of number for counting feature normalization, "all_ids": list of ID feature names,
+    "dicts": list of vocabulary for each ID feature, "total_count": total row number of dataset
+}

 ## For dataset without UGE embeddings

 The example instructions are: